Categories |

 Manage The Space

-One way to contain The Mess is to remove items you don’t want it to envelop from the space before messy play begins.
+One way to make taming The Mess easier is to remove items you don’t want it to envelop from the space before messy play begins.
 Make the space as mess-friendly as possible.
 For example, stack all the cute kid-sized chairs in the corner away from the finger painting table and put Nibbles, the class rabbit, in her cage so you won’t have to completely wipe down each chair and bathe the bunny after the paint is put away.

 Take It Outside